bluemelodia/PhotoDex/README.md

     Protocol 'F': Detecting humans and relocating photos that feature them as the subject matter.

 		Sample Inputs:
+			Relative Path to Source Directory: ../Profile_Pictures
+			Relative Path to Destination Directory: ../Profile_Pictures_Original
+			I choose: F
+			Would you like to see each image in a popup window? ('Y'/'N'): Y

     Protocol 'S': Shrinking photos according to a specified height or width.
 A photo expansion option is unavailable due to the extremely high risk of image pixellation and uglification.